 Qualifying defendants include those eligible for parole, those likely to be sentenced to a correctional facility, and those experiencing difficulty under traditional probation and parole.

-To take back your future and find out if you would qualify for an alternative sentence, contact us today at Cowboy Country Criminal Defense.
+Take back your future and find out if you’re eligible for an alternative sentence.
+We will aggressively fight to reduce or even eliminate prison time.
+Contact us today at Cowboy Country Criminal Defense.